 - If students are not yet fluent readers, start the lesson with a voice note or audio recording.
-This also helps parents who may not be fluent readers. - Simple Education Foundation in India produced this summary of best practices for using WhatsApp for instruction. - Teach For Pakistan has provided this summary of techniques they used for planning and implementing lessons on WhatsApp. - Here is a folder of examples we are creating to show how teachers are administering lessons through WhatsApp, other messaging apps, and SMS.
+This also helps parents who may not be fluent readers. - Simple Education Foundation in India produced this summary of best practices for using WhatsApp for instruction. - Here is a folder of examples we are creating to show how teachers are administering lessons through WhatsApp, other messaging apps, and SMS. - Here is a WhatsApp lesson planning template, a video explaining how to use the template, and a video showing how to deliver the lesson via messages on WhatsApp.

-- Here is a WhatsApp lesson planning template. a video explaining how to use the template, and a video showing how to deliver the lesson via messages on WhatsApp. - Here is an example one teacher used on WhatsApp to set the objectives of the group. - Here is an example YouTube video from the Madhi Foundation about using WhatsApp for instruction. - Research what tools are available in your country for both broadcasting messages to parents through SMS and for content delivery.
+- Here is an example one teacher used on WhatsApp to set the objectives of the group. - Here is an example YouTube video from the Madhi Foundation about using WhatsApp for instruction. - Research what tools are available in your country for both broadcasting messages to parents through SMS and for content delivery.
 Twilio can be used in many places to broadcast SMS.
 In some countries tools like Eneza can be used too - Check out what SMS and voice education services are available in your country in this sheet.
 (We are continually updating this list) - Check the resource folder of the Teaching Without Internet WhatsApp groups to see what stories and links have been shared

-Influence local radio and TV stations to help deliver lessons
+Influence local radio stations to help deliver lessons

-- · Understand what is already being offered - Work with government and community leaders to influence radio stations - · Create potential lessons to be shared on radio - Use this pool of resources to structure lessons for radio broadcast - Follow these guidelines when delivering lessons on TV
+- Understand what is already being offered - Work with government and community leaders to influence radio stations - · Create potential lessons to be shared on radio - Use this pool of resources to structure lessons for radio broadcast